 grandstand 24 view

-Formerly called Popular Grandstand, the now more aptly named Grandstand 46 along with its neighbour on the Casino Straight are the weakest at the circuit.
+Formerly called Popular Grandstand, it’s easy to see why they renamed it.
+Grandstand 46, along with its neighbour Grandstand 47, roughly opposite each other on the Casino Straight, are easily the least desirable seats at the circuit.

 LOW BUDGET TV SCREEN COVERED RESERVED SEATS